Mattianna/mattianna.github.io/_jewelry/Green_Gold_Cream_Bracelet.md

 {% include gallery %}

-Made with creamy african beads and deep aqua beads this dual strand bracelet is bright yet earthy.
+Made with creamy African beads and deep aqua beads this dual strand bracelet is bright yet earthy.